bsebhat/bsebhat.github.io/content/labs/04-password-policy/01-defense-in-depth.md

 And the next layer will ban IP addresses if they make 3 or more failed SSH login attempts.

-These multiple defense strategies  will make it harder for attacks to access the `juiceshop` server's SSH service.
+These multiple defense strategies  will make it harder for attacks to access the `juicero` server's SSH service.
 If one fails, another will an additional layer of difficulty to the attack.
 This is using the cybersecurity principle of ["defense in depth"](https://www.cyberark.com/what-is/defense-in-depth/).

 I've got a service installed, `fail2ban`, that blocks IP addresses if they have multiple failed SSH login attempts.
-In the next step, I'll implement a password policy for the `juiceshop` server, and communicate the requirements so that users know how to create strong passwords.
+In the next step, I'll implement a password policy for the `juicero` server, and communicate the requirements so that users know how to create strong passwords.

 **NOTE:** In the next lab, I'll add another layer of defense: Network Segmentation Currently, the network topology consist of one network: the `default` network.
-Users on `hacker` and `customer` communicate on it, and `sysadmin` and `juiceshop` communicate with each other on it.
-In the next lab, I'll create isolated networks for the `juiceshop` web server and the `sysadmin` workstation.
+Users on `hacker` and `customer` communicate on it, and `sysadmin` and `juicero` communicate with each other on it.
+In the next lab, I'll create isolated networks for the `juicero` web server and the `sysadmin` workstation.

 I'll add a firewall server that connects the `default` virtual network with the new isolated network segments.
 It will allow traffic between them, but under certain restricted firewall rules.